Titus 3: Living as the church in the world (3:1–8)

-Verses 1–8 address the responsibilities of the church as a community within the larger society, from consideration for rulers/authorities to a larger concern for "all people" (cf. Romans 13:1–7; 1 Peter 2:13–17).
-The author calls on Titus to "remind them" of the obligations of right conduct; A. E. Humphreys notes that "them" must refer to "the Cretan Christians" generally.
+Verses 1–8 address the responsibilities of the church as a community within wider society, from consideration for rulers and authorities to demonstrating "perfect courtesy" or "gentleness" in relation to "all people" (Titus 3:2; cf. Romans 13:1–7, and 1 Peter 2:13–17).
+The author calls on Titus to "remind them" (the believers) of their obligations of right conduct; A. E. Humphreys notes that "them" must refer to "the Cretan Christians" generally.

 Verse 3

 "Sometimes" (in the King James Version) is best read as "previously" rather than "occasionally".
 Humphreys refers to an "old sense" of "sometime".